GradientSurfer/Draw2Img/README.md

 ### Container (Docker/Podman)

-You can avoid installing `node` and `npm` on your host machine by using a container image with the UI development toolchain (`node:lts-slim`).
+You can avoid installing `node` and `npm` on your host machine by using a container image that already includes the UI toolchain (`node:lts-slim`).

 ```bash
 cd draw2img/ui